Carlos Martins (musician)

-Carlos Martins (born 1961 in Alentejo, Portugal) is a Portuguese saxophonist, jazz musician and composer and a reference in the Portuguese cultural scene.
+Carlos Martins (born 23 December 1961) is a Portuguese saxophonist, jazz musician and composer.
 He is known for his artistic works, compositions and collaborations in contemporary music, jazz and world music, both in Portugal and abroad as well as his conceptual works as artistic director and producer.

 Biography

-Carlos Martins studied contemporary music, composition and saxophone in Lisbon, Barcelona and New York City.
+Carlos Martins was born on 23 December 1961 in Grândola, Portugal.
+He studied contemporary music, composition and saxophone in Lisbon, Barcelona and New York City.
 He was teaching at the Conservatório Nacional de Lisboa as well as the Jazz School Hot Clube de Portugal in Lisbon and at the New Jersey Performing Arts Center.

 He founded some of the most important Portuguese jazz groups and performed at a number of national and international festivals.

 He looks back on numerous collaborations with both Portuguese artists from different disciplines like Bernardo Sassetti, Maria João, Rui Horta as well as international acclaimed artists such as Cindy Blackman and George Garzone.

 He released seven albums of his own music as band leader, some of them awarded as the best national jazz records in Portugal and appeared on plenty of others as musician.

 Apart from his own compositions, he composed for films, theatre plays and dance and has contributed to a number of interdisciplinary projects.

 Style

 His saxophone sound indicates references to American jazz musicians such as John Coltrane or Sonny Rollins, and European jazz musicians including Jan Garbarek, but his music is deeply rooted in the Mediterranean and lusophone music culture.

-His style is influenced by different elements, coming as well from the Mediterranean music, especially the Portuguese traditional music, like Fado or Canto Alentejano, but also from other lusophone areas e.g. Brasil, Cabo Verde or Mozambique.
+His style is influenced by different elements, coming as well from the Mediterranean music, especially the Portuguese traditional music, like Fado or Canto Alentejano, but also from other lusophone areas e.g. Brazil, Cape Verde and Mozambique.